GUDHI/gudhi-devel/src/python/doc/nerve_gic_complex_user.rst

 .. include:: nerve_gic_complex_sum.inc

-We provide two classes for computing cover complexes: one is CoverComplex, which can compute Mapper, Nerve and Graph Induced complexes in a scikit-learn format, the other is NGIComplex, which only computes Nerve and Graph Induced complexes, but is a bit more flexible for input types (it can read inputs from paths to files for instance, while CoverComplex needs the inputs to be stored in memory).
+We provide two classes for computing cover complexes: one is :class:`~gudhi.sklearn.CoverComplex`, which can compute Mapper, Nerve and Graph Induced complexes in a scikit-learn format, the other is :class:`~gudhi.NGIComplex`, which only computes Nerve and Graph Induced complexes, but is a bit more flexible for input types (it can read inputs from paths to files for instance, while CoverComplex needs the inputs to be stored in memory).

 Both classes can print output files, which can then be visualized with either